Benchmarks & Performance

 VTask

 Virtual thread overhead is the dominant cost for simple operations.
-For real workloads involving I/O, this overhead is negligible.
+For real workloads involving I/O, this overhead is negligible, and the scheduling story flips dramatically in VTask's favour.

 | Comparison | Expected |